karllark/dust_extinction/docs/dust_extinction/fit_extinction.rst

 <http://docs.astropy.org/en/stable/modeling/>`_ package.
 Fitting is
-done in the standard way for this package where the model is initialized with a starting point (either the default or user input), the fitter is choosen, and the fit performed.
+done in the standard way for this package where the model is initialized with a starting point (either the default or user input), the fitter is chosen, and the fit performed.

 Example: FM90 Fit
 =================